Long, Long Time (The Last of Us): Casting and characters

-Murray Bartlett and Con O'Neill's casting as Frank and Bill was announced on July 15, 2021.
+Bartlett and Con O'Neill's casting as Frank and Bill was announced on July 15, 2021.
 Bartlett was unfamiliar with the source material but was drawn to the show after he read the script.
 He researched the game after receiving the role and found it cinematic, citing the characters, narrative, and themes.
 According to Mazin, the producers cried during Bartlett's audition.
 Druckmann expected some fans to be upset by Frank's inclusion in the show due to the divergence from the game's narrative.
 On December 5, Bartlett claimed Nick Offerman would appear on the show in a role close to his; two days later, Offerman was announced to be playing Bill, replacing O'Neill who was forced to drop out due to scheduling conflicts with Our Flag Means Death.
 Mazin wanted gay men to play Frank and Bill, but after O'Neill's departure, he was drawn to casting Offerman at the suggestion of executive producer Carolyn Strauss.

 Mazin felt inspired to cast a comedic actor like Offerman because "funny people have soul", a mantra he learned from Vince Gilligan, citing performances like Bryan Cranston in Breaking Bad and Bob Odenkirk in Better Call Saul.
 A scheduling conflict originally prohibited Offerman from accepting the role but he decided to take it after his wife Megan Mullally read the script; he felt attached to the material and found a kinship with Bill due to his experience in crafting.
 Hoar, executive producer Evan Wells, and co-executive producer Jacqueline Lesko met Offerman and Bartlett and had dinner before production to better understand the characters.
 Offerman was cleanshaven with short hair when he began working on the show; the production team decided to add long hair and a beard to demonstrate Bill's inability to express himself.
 Bill's first line in the episode—"Not today you New World Order jack-booted fucks"—was originally written as a description but Offerman insisted on saying it aloud.
 Offerman selected some of the books and videos to place in Bill's entertainment area.